goabstract/Marketing-for-Engineers/README.md

 * [Using hashtags in Facebook adds](https://adespresso.com/academy/blog/hashtags-on-facebook-the-definitive-guide/) from AdEspresso team.
 * [How to use Facebook pixel tracking to refine your advertising strategy](https://blog.hootsuite.com/facebook-pixel/) from Hootsuite team.

+### Reddit
+* [How To Make Your First $1,000 with Reddit Ads](http://ryanluedecke.com/reddit-ads/) by Ryan Luedecke.
+It's an old, but super informative tutorial.

 ### LinkedIn
 * [The Most Successful LinkedIn Headlines and Topics of 2016](http://buzzsumo.com/blog/successful-headlines-topics-linkedin-2016/) by Steve Rayson from BuzzSumo.